puzzle527/puzzle527/README.md

 ### Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-### I am Kim, preparing to become Back-end Web Developer and Game Client Programmer
+### I am Kim, Back-end Web Developer.
+### And i prepared to become a Game Client Programmer in the past.
 ### from :kr: Seoul, Republic of Korea

 ### About me